ahmadsalim/desc-n-crunch/README.md

 # desc-n-crunch
-Desc'n-crunch: Descriptions, levitation, and reflecting the elaborator.
+Desc'n crunch: Descriptions, levitation, and reflecting the elaborator.